top of page

 十方天兵護佛駕 保佑彌勒去成功

-The Northern Martial Emperor,
+The Northern Martial Emperor serves as commander,

-He shall raise the black banner to cover the sun and moon.
+to veil the sun and moon.

-At his command, evil shall fall, and violence shall end;
+At his command, evil is cleared,

-when fire falls from Heaven, reducing all to ashes.
+when fire falls to earth

-The Four Dragon Lords of the Seas shall come to aid,
+The Four Dragon Lords of the Seas

 riding auspicious clouds through the sky.